cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/GoogleTaskEventsTraceReader.rst

 .. java:method:: @Override protected void preProcess()
    :outertype: GoogleTaskEventsTraceReader

-   There is not pre-process for this implementation.
+   There is no pre-process requirements for this implementation.

 process
 ^^^^^^^